 Thanks for taking the time to get to know me!
 My name is Donna Castellano MS, RDN creator and voice behind The Hanging Spoon.

 I’ve always had an appreciation for good food and a belief that if you take care of your body, it will take care of you.
 It’s what led me to a career as a registered dietitian.
-I was fortunate to train at some of the most prestigious medical institutions, including Memorial Sloan Kettering Cancer Center and NYU in Manhattan.
 In 2005, I received a Master’s Degree in Clinical Nutrition from the University of Medicine and Dentistry of New Jersey (now Rutgers University) and went on to earn top honors and the Excellence in Academic Performance Award.
 There, I was mentored by some of the Academy of Nutrition and Dietetic’s top research and academic fellows.

 Then one evening, I came across a TED talk by world-renowned chef and real food activist Jamie Oliver.